-Companies with a year of assessment ending on or after 31 March 2023 will have to limit the set-off of the balance of assessed losses incurred in any previous year, carried forward to the current year of assessment.
-This limit is determined as the higher of R 1 million and 80% of the current taxable income.
+Companies with a year of assessment ending on or after 31 March 2023 have to limit the set-off of a balance of assessed losses that has been carried forward to the current year of assessment.
+This limit is determined as the higher of R 1 million or 80% of the taxable income in the current year of assessment.